TERREMEMBER/znbase/docs/content/latest/explore/json-support/jsonb-ysql.md

 ## 1. Prerequisites

-You need a YugabyteDB cluster to run through the steps below.
-If do not have a YugabyteDB cluster, you can create one on your local machine as shown below.
+You need a ZNbaseDB cluster to run through the steps below.
+If do not have a ZNbaseDB cluster, you can create one on your local machine as shown below.

 ```sh
 $ ./bin/yb-ctl create